Rosenfeld Injury Lawyers Discuss the Most Common Causes Of Semi-Truck Accidents

 Unrealistic Scheduling Imposed By Companies On Drivers

-Many truck drivers are compensated to meet unrealistic deadlines, when scheduling does not provide adequate time to drive safely and take a break from driving.
-Many drivers receive compensation by the mile or the load, making it more profitable to drive at speeds higher than the posted limits.
-Unrealistic expectations to deliver the load on time often encourage the trucker to break the law, putting motorist and passengers in harm’s way.
+Many truck drivers are under pressure to meet unrealistic deadlines, when scheduling does not provide adequate time to drive safely and take breaks from driving.
+Many drivers are paid by the mile or the load, making it more profitable to drive at speeds higher than the posted limits.
+Unrealistic expectations to deliver the load on time often encourage the trucker to break the law, which can put motorists and passengers in harm’s way.

 Inadequate Training Provided To Truck Drivers Before They Are Put Into ‘Real World’ Situations

-When trucking companies hire drivers without proper training and experience, they are often at fault for placing other motorists and passengers at risk.
+When trucking companies hire truckers without proper training and driving experience, they are often at fault for placing other motorists and passengers at risk.
 Driver errors are a leading cause of serious truck accidents.
 These errors can include:

-- Driving at a speed too fast to travel safely across different road conditions
+- Driving at a speed too fast to travel safely across varying road conditions

 - Driving through a curve at too great a speed